Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 Benefits

-This pose is ideal for:
+This posture is ideal for:

 • Relieve muscle tension.